cotejer/cotejer.github.io/_posts/2017-09-25-period-of-a-pendulum.md

 \end{equation}
 $$

-Using this identity, we can rewrite the expression inside the square root of equation (10) as:
+Using this identity, we can rewrite the expression inside the square root of Equation \ref{fullPeriod} as:

 $$
 \begin{equation}